project-valhalla/main/README.md

 # Valhalla project
-*A first-person arena shooter project based on [Tesseract](http://tesseract.gg) which focuses on both classic and casual gameplay.*
+*A first-person arena shooter project based on [Tesseract](http://tesseract.gg) which focuses on both old school and casual gameplay.*

 ## About
 The project started in march 2019.